Liard River Hot Springs Provincial Park

 Liard River Hot Springs Provincial Park is a provincial park in British Columbia, Canada.
-It is home to the second largest natural hot springs in Canada, after Deer River Hot Springs 15 km to the north east.
-It is a natural river of hot water rather than a spring fed man made pool.
+It is home to the second largest natural hot springs in Canada, after Deer River Hot Springs 15 km to the northeast.
+It is a natural river of hot water rather than a spring-fed man-made pool.
 The park is part of the larger Muskwa-Kechika Management Area.
-The community of Liard River, British Columbia is located nearby.
+The community of Liard River, British Columbia is located nearby at milepost 499.